vmware/container-service-extension/docs/cse3_0/CSE_SERVER_MANAGEMENT.md

    the relevant values from the previous config file.
 5. If the previously generated templates are no longer supported by the new version, delete the old templates (from VCD UI / vcd-cli) and generate new ones via
-   * `cse install -c myconfig.yaml`
+   * `cse install -c myconfig.yaml` (or) `cse upgrade` Check [here](TEMPLATE_ANNOUNCEMENTS.html) for available templates.
-   Check [here](TEMPLATE_ANNOUNCEMENTS.html) for available templates.
+6. Run `cse upgrade` command to make the environment forward compatible.
+Refer [CSE 3.0 upgrade command](CSE_SERVER_MANAGEMENT.html#cse30-upgrade-cmd)
-6. If CSE is being run as a service, start the new version of the service with
+7. If CSE is being run as a service, start the new version of the service with
    * `systemctl start cse`.

 ### Uninstalling CSE Server